jtatum/ATOMac-talk/README.rst

 * basic/ - basic usage of ATOMac (from part 2)
 * abstract/ - GUI abstraction layer (first part of part 3)
 * freshen/ - BDD on top of GUI abstraction layer (second part of part 3)
+* lettuce/ - BDD demonstrated in Lettuce (similar to Freshen)

 Each directory contains a scratch pad with code snippets in scratch.txt.